solita/solita.github.com/_posts/2024-01-25-azure-without-secrets-part-2.md

 In this example I'll show you how to use identity-based authentication to access data in Azure SQL Database.
 Granting access to SQL databases is a bit different compared to other examples.
 We can't use RBAC, because there are no data plane roles for SQL databases.
 Instead, we need to create a database user for the managed identity and grant database access to that user.

 ### Set Entra ID authenticated admin
 First, we need to add an Entra ID authenticated database admin.
-We need this because only Entra ID logged-in admins can create database users that utilize Entra ID authentication.
-It can be done by adding a separate *adminstrators* resource in Bicep.
+We need this because only Entra ID logged-in admins can create Entra ID authenticated database users.
+Adding the admin can be done by adding a separate *adminstrators* resource in Bicep.
 I added az commands for getting values for the current Azure CLI logged-in user.

 ```bicep
 resource sqlServerAdminstrators 'Microsoft.Sql/servers/administrators@2021-11-01' = {